fhunleth/blstrobe/README.md

 # Building from source

-Clone or download the source code and run the following:
+Download, compile and install the source code by running the following:

     git clone https://github.com/fhunleth/blstrobe.git
+    cd blstrobe

-    # On Debian/Ubuntu, you may need to run sudo apt-get install autoconf
+    # On Debian/Ubuntu, you may need to run "sudo apt-get install autoconf"

     ./autogen.sh
     ./configure